 And if the fees are really as low as 0.9%, I wonder what kind of spread AXS is making…

-AXS Pay+Earn has been retired and replaced by Pay Any Bills.
+AXS has added a new bill payment service called Pay Any Bills.
 Unfortunately, the use case for this platform is even more marginal than before, since the admin fee has increased from 2.5% to 2.6% (not to mention that some banks like OCBC offer a nerfed earn rate for these transactions).

 With superior solutions out there, it’s hard to see why anyone would use this service.